Acid Reflux Diet Recipe for Fish Chowder: A Gentle, Flavorful Meal

 Fresh white fish fillets, perfect for a GERD-friendly chowder.

-Traditional fish chowders can be heavy with cream or spicy seasonings, triggering acid reflux.
-Our acid reflux fish chowder recipe uses lean fish, low-fat dairy alternatives, and mild herbs to create a comforting meal that’s gentle on the stomach.
-Packed with omega-3s and protein, it’s a nutritious choice for GERD diets.
+Traditional fish chowders often use heavy cream or spicy seasonings, which can worsen acid reflux.
+Our **acid reflux fish chowder recipe** reimagines this classic with lean fish, low-fat dairy alternatives, and mild herbs, creating a soothing, GERD-friendly meal that’s gentle on the stomach.
+Rich in omega-3s and protein, it’s a nutritious choice for those managing heartburn while craving comfort food (Healthline).
+Pair it with our Chicken Noodle Soup for more heartburn-free options.

 Nutritional Benefits